cuspycode/jpa-crypt/README.md

 and also makes it easier to change from AES-GCM to an algorithm that uses a different key length.
 In this example, the application reads the password from a properties file.
 This properties file should have restricted permissions, and the password should have enough entropy to protect against any anticipated threats.
-But since the derived key is 128 bits, there is no point in having more entropy than that.
+But since the derived key is 128 bits (or slightly less, since there is a non-zero probability of hash collisions), there is no point in having more entropy than that in the password.
 128 bits corresponds to about 22 random alphanumeric characters.

 ## Reading and writing to the database